OwenPaulThomas/cliquespace.net/index.md

 # What is Clique Space™?

-Clique SpaceTM is what you might use to assert ownership of things in this world.
+Clique Space™ is what you might use to assert ownership of things in this world.
 These things are devices that you can connect together, and together, they make the same set of assertions: collectively, they virtually manifest you and communicate your presence to others.
 Clique Space endeavours to extend the individual’s visceral presence over their devices and maximises this